IgniteUI/igniteui-docfx/en/components/calendar.md

 To do that we need to decorate a ng-template inside the calendar with **igxCalendarHeader** or **igxCalendarSubheader** directive and use the context returned to customize the way the date is displayed.
 The template decorated with the **igxCalendarHeader** directive is rendered only when the calendar selection is set to single.
 The **igxCalendarSubheader** is available in all selection modes.

-In our example we slightly modify the default template the default template and will make the header display the full date and modify the subheader to include the weekday:
+In our example we slightly modify the default template and will make the header display the full date and modify the subheader to include the weekday:

 ```html
 <!-- app.component.html-->